panxiuwen/Hackintosh_ASUS-PRIME-H410M-K_i310100f/README.md

 CSM can't be turned off if use VAG to boot.

-TPM, Serial port must turned off
+TPM, Serial port must turned off.

 # Possible errors